guitld/Distortion-Bot-for-Telegram/README.md

 Look for @theDistortionBot on Telegram.

 * /gif: Send an image and reply to it with /gif.
+* /vibrato: Send an audio and reply to it with /vibrato.
-* /audio: Send an audio and reply to it with /audio.
+* /bass: Send an audio and reply to it with /bass.